 Starting a food truck business can be expensive – a food truck alone costs over $50,000.
 0ther costs like equipment and fees run into thousands of dollars.
 However, if run efficiently, you can recoup these costs within several months or years of starting your business.

 You will experience a few difficulties at the beginning of your venture.
 You will need to research the niche, identify the best business model, choose the ideal truck for your business, hire the right employees, etc. But, these are difficulties you will experience with other business ideas as well.
 Once the business is up and running, some of these challenges will cease to exist.
 Others will transform into ongoing issues you could outsource (human resources, marketing etc).

-The business might take a couple of months before it is popular and profitable.
-However, once you establish a large and reliable customer base, your sales should grow steadily until you break even and start earning passive income.
+The business might take a couple of months or years before it is popular and profitable.
+It also may never work.
+However, once you establish a large and reliable customer base with good food and margins, your sales should grow steadily until you break even and start earning income.

 To start and run a successful food truck business, you need a large financial investment so take note of this risk.
 The risk is heightened by the fact that you have to hire someone to run the business to make it passive.
 Be sure to hire qualified staff that relates to your products and vision.
 Also, ensure you buy high-quality equipment and tools to prevent damage and unforeseen costs.
 There are many risks involved with food trucks such as the risk of fire or risks related to catering food (allergy breakouts etc).
 All businesses carry some risk so do due diligence and make sure you are confident that this idea works well in your location.
 In case of any challenges or mishaps, make sure your insurance would take care of them during the course of business.